billkarsh/SpikeGLX/Markdown/Manual-Text.md

 IP address (10.2.0.123) and subnet mask (255.0.0.0).
 This device can not be used for other network activity while configured for Imec data transfer.
-SpikeGLX incorporates TCP/IP servers to interface with other applications, like Matlab, and can even stream live data during a run.
+SpikeGLX incorporates TCP/IP servers to interface with other applications, like MATLAB, and can even stream live data during a run.
 This continues to work fine, but now requires two NIC cards: one for Imec and a separate one that can be assigned a different address.